bitsoflove/mailstats/README.md

 If you want to use this package you'll have to setup mailgun webhooks for your domain, https://documentation.mailgun.com/api-webhooks.html.
 By default the webhook url is /mail-statistics (POST) route defined in package routes.php file.

-#### Default available routes
+#### Default available

-The package provides 2 basic Entities: Project and MailStatistic.

-For Project there is a simple CRUD workflow accessible via:
+By default you get Project, Category and MailStatistic Entities.
+These entities are the backbone of the package.
+The following CRUD is available.

 METHOD    | route                                     | name                       | description
 ----------|-------------------------------------------|----------------------------|-------